 The fact that a private Foster Carer is a disqualified person (foster carer) is a good reason upon which to seek a prohibition.

-Where the social worker considers that it would be appropriate to approve a private foster carer despite the fact that he or she or a person in the household is disqualified, a written report must be presented to the Designated Manager (Private Fostering) for consideration.
+Where the social worker considers that it would be appropriate to approve a private foster carer despite the fact that they or a person in the household is disqualified, a written report must be presented to the Designated Manager (Private Fostering) for consideration.

 Where a decision is made to prohibit a private foster carer from caring for a child, reasons for the decision must be recorded.
 Written notice of the decision, together with the reasons, must be sent by hand or recorded delivery post to the private foster carer and to the parent by the social worker responsible for the assessment.
 The private foster carer will also be advised of the right to appeal against the decision to the Magistrates' Court.